 Customer should be held responsible for who they release the vehicle to.
 This helps not only for double brokering scams, but if the customer booked with multiple companies without realizing it.
 Known as double booking.

 Carriers suffer the biggest loss in double brokering scams so I will be very detailed here.
-In a double broker scam, the elicit party collects all the funds, and leaves the carrier with a huge loss of time and money.
+In a double broker scam, the elicit party collects all the funds, and leaves the carrier with a huge loss of time and money along with undue scrutiny.

 Use two-step verification, text verification, passkeys, or whatever higher security options are available on your board credentials so they are not stolen and used to funnel loads to scammers.
 Try to use an email you only work with for administrative functions, not your common email you hand over to everyone.

 On the dispatch board, just as carriers like you have a rating, so does the broker.
 Be mindful of companies with very little rating history or that have just opened.
 Everyone has a right to start a business, but be cautious about taking broker payment terms.
 Check their ratings and carrier comments.
-Trusting a new business with thousands of dollars in carrier pays is risky.
+Ask yourself, how would a new broker be moving a half million dollar car?

-The BMC-85 broker bond protects you if the carrier does not pay.
+Some of these crime ring broker accounts are even trying to steal the money you as the driver are making to unknowingly steal a car!
+The BMC-85 broker bond normally protects you if the carrier does not pay.
 They fund up to $75,000.00 in delinquent driver pays.
-However, that can fill up quickly because there are many times that claims take time to start.
+Even worse, the bond company may not pay if the bond was opened using identity theft!
+However, if they do pay, that can fill up quickly because there are many times that claims take time to start.
 Carriers can be too patient and brokers can be too good at providing excuses for delaying payment.
 By the time everyone realizes what is going on , there could over $100,000 in payables to carriers.
-This can happen in just weeks depending on how much business the broker is doing illicitly.
+This can happen in just weeks depending on how much business the fake broker is doing illicitly.

 Call the bond company on file.
 Not the one on the central dispatch board, which could be out of date.
 Check the FMCSA, pull the MC.
 FInd the bond company.
 Call them.
 Ask them if there are claims coming in.
 Although this can mean claims have not started, you'd be surprised how fast they do when it begins.